dDragun/FinalProject/README.md

 Trying to analysis data with Python Altair, but cannot find answer.

 2017-09-16.
 Data gathering finished.
-Change the way get line graph from Altair to Pandas,
+Change the way get line graph from Altair to Pandas.

+2017-09-17.
+Data arrangement completed.
+Next plans are: 1.
+Display South Korean land into divided areas with specific mark.
+2. Analysis data with Python.